whyorean/AuroraServices/README.md

 * Background app installation
   -- With the services method selected in Aurora Store / Droid, applications automatically install in the background without any user input.

-* Lightweight / Bloat free
-  -- The only installation requirements are root access and read / write permissions.

 # Installation

 1. Install Aurora Services as a system app.